-The Children’s Hospital Colorado Pediatric Mental Health Institute (PMHI) Youth Action Board (YAB) consists of up to 15 youth from across the Denver metro area who are interested in raising awareness about and de-stigmatizing mental health issues.
+The Children’s Hospital Colorado Pediatric Mental Health Institute (PMHI) Youth Action Board (YAB) consists of up to 18 teens from across the Denver metro area, and occasionally beyond, who are interested in raising awareness about and de-stigmatizing mental health issues.

-The YAB was created as part of an effort to engage the community and stakeholders in improving mental health services.
+The YAB was created to help engage the community and stakeholders in improving mental health services.
 Specifically, the goals of YAB are to:

 - Advise Children’s Colorado’s PMHI faculty and staff on ways to better care for kids and teens with mental health issues

 - Raise the awareness of child and adolescent mental health issues in the communities the hospital serves by completing a project each year that will support social change